genesistoxical/pruebas/README.md

 5. Edit the SVG version in a program like Inkscape, hide all the elements except for the purple background and the **Work** cursor with the danger circle **w-1**.

-6. Rename the main layer to *Q'zero Cursor*, expand **Help** and change the hyphens to spaces in *Flip for Left*, lock the backgrounds layer.
-Finally save to overwrite.
+6. Rename the main layer to *Q'zero Cursor*, expand **Help** and change the hyphens to spaces in *Flip for Left*.
+Finally lock the backgrounds layer and save to overwrite.

 </br>